LIST: Watch Madison musicians through online livestreaming

 Yuri Myshkin, frontman for the fake Russian rock band Optometri (which disbanded in 2014), performed a live solo show on March 30.
-He played a new power ballad titled “From a Social Distance” — a song, Myshkin says, “destined to become the official unofficial anthem of the current pandemic, and probably all other future pandemics, if we’re being honest here.”
+He played a new power ballad titled “From a Social Distance” — a song, Myshkin says, is “destined to become the official unofficial anthem of the current pandemic, and probably all other future pandemics, if we’re being honest here.”
 Watch his solo show here.

 Sharona Danz, former lead singer of the popular Madison cover band Charm School Rejects, on March 29 sang 45 minutes worth of pop songs while accompanying herself on acoustic guitar.
 Watch here.

-Two of the four members of Mount Horeb cover band The Remedy, Taylor Schereck and Eric Osterholz (both of whom also play with local cover band Foo Foo Dolls), put on a two-hour acoustic show on the afternoon of March 29.
+Two of the four members of Mount Horeb cover band The Remedy, Taylor Schereck and Eric Osterholz (both of whom also play with local ’90s-centric cover band Foo Foo Dolls), put on a two-hour acoustic show on the afternoon of March 29.
 The duo’s extended set can be watched here.